giraykskn/Fromage-dl2/blogpost.md

 The FROMAGE model is tested using multi-modal tasks, such as image retrieval and image captioning.
 The results provide evidence that this method is not only feasible for multi-modal learning, but it also maintains the existing capabilities of pre-trained text-only LLMs, such as in-context learning and greater sensitivity to input context.
 FROMAGE can use the additional descriptions to improve retrieval accuracy (9.0 to 10.4 on R@1).
 When prompted with the full multimodal context (i.e., 5 images and 4 stories), the model can learn in-context to synthesize plausible story-like text.

 The potential of in-context learning piqued our interest, and we decided to explore prompting techniques to exploit the in-context learning capabilities of the FROMAGE model using few-shot learning.
-A. Beygelzimer et al. (2021) suggested that their work should be seen as a starting point or baseline for the area of research of multimodal few-shot learning.
+Tsimpoukelli et al. (2021) suggested that their work should be seen as a starting point or baseline for the area of research of multimodal few-shot learning.
 Therefore, we use this paper as a reference for our few-shot learning procedure.
 In this work, we aim to quantify to what extent the FROMAGE model can adapt to novel and out-of-domain tasks rapidly.
 Furthermore, we aim to verify that prompting with both visual and language information in few-shot learning is strictly more effective than prompting with language alone.

 Our contributions are as follows: